awslabs/aws-greengrass-group-setup/README.md

 **`gg_group_setup`** provides functioning example code of how a Greengrass Group is created.
 It also provides a:
 - `gg_group_setup` config file parser `GroupConfigFile` which can be sub-classed
-- file-driven command line interface
+- file-driven command line interface encapsulated in the `GroupComnands` class

-The file-driven command line demonstrates the steps necessary to create a Greengrass Group.
-The `gg_group_setup` includes four commands:
+    - The file-driven command line is also an example implementation of the steps necessary to create a Greengrass Group.

+`gg_group_setup` includes four commands:
 `create`, `deploy`, `clean_all`, and `clean_file`.

 After installation you can use these commands from the Command Line Interface, or